ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Here "the decision" should not have one decision but several well-described solutions.
 So for several solutions a proposal, rationale and implication should be given.

+This step is finished when every reviewer approves.

 ### In Progress

 - You must include all further alternative proposals made in the "Considered Alternatives" section.